 Triangle Copy careerplus-badges careerplus-degree Created with Sketch. careerplus-employers Created with Sketch. careerplus-faq Created with Sketch. careerplus-individuals Created with Sketch. careerplus-local-experts Created with Sketch. careerplus-pricing careerplus-registration Created with Sketch. careerplus-responsive Created with Sketch. careerplus-self-paced Created with Sketch. careerplus-stackable Created with Sketch. + Facebook LinkedIn PinterestRSS Instagram Twitter Vine

-Clarke University supports students with disabilities in accessing educational programs, activities, and services.
-We also work with Clarke faculty and staff on understanding and meeting the needs of students with disabilities.
+Clarke is committed to an inclusive, accessible living and learning environment for all students.
+Where necessary, we provide reasonable accommodations so that students are able to access all education programs, activities, and services.
+We also work with Clarke faculty and staff on removing barriers for all students as well as understanding and meeting the needs of students with disabilities.

 Who qualifies?